Route Planning

 Flexible job scheduling: Can you add, reschedule, and optimise jobs on the fly without breaking your route plan?

-Digital WTN generation: Does the system create DEFRA-compliant digital Waste Transfer Notes automatically, or will you still be printing paper?
+Digital WTN generation: Does the system create structured digital Waste Transfer Notes in the job workflow, or will staff still have to re-key paper records?

 Hire duration billing: Does the software calculate hire days automatically and apply your pricing rules, or will you still be doing this manually in spreadsheets?